Android-for-Python/Android-for-Python-Users/README.md

 Do not add Python system modules, only packages you might install with pip3 on the desktop.

-There are some pip3 packages that are added automatically, no need to put these in requirements: `libffi, openssl, sqlite3, setuptools, six, pyjnius, android, certifi`.
+There are some pip3 packages that are added automatically, no need to put these in requirements: `libffi, openssl, sqlite3, setuptools, six, pyjnius, android`.

 #### Find the Dependencies